 When checking timetables or buying tickets on the Deutsche Bahn website, simply use station shortcodes MUC for Munich Airport (or more exactly “München Flughafen Terminal”), M for München Hauptbahnhof, and N for Nürnberg.

 Savings Options and Cheap Tickets for Trains from Munich Airport to Nuremberg

-Children under 6 travel for free on German Railways trains and under 15 free when traveling with their parents but must be added to the ticket at time of purchase.
+Children under 6 travel for free on German Railways trains and those under 15 are free when traveling with their parents but must be added to the ticket at the time of purchase.

 The easiest ways to save on train tickets when traveling between Munich Airport and Nuremberg are to use Rail&Fly or the Bayern-Ticket.

 Save with the Bayern Ticket from Munich Airport in Bavaria

 The best railway deal is usually the Bayern Ticket, which costs €27 for individuals, €36 for two, and only €63 for a group of up to five.
 (The Bavaria Ticket is also available for First Class travel €40 for one, around €124 for a group of five).
 The Bayern Ticket is valid for unlimited travel on regional trains and most city buses within Bavaria and is often a very good deal.